 "At the heart of Spelman College's mission is academic excellence, along with the development of intellectual, ethical and leadership qualities.
-These goals can only flourish in an institutional environment where every member of the College affirms honesty, trust, and mutual respect.
+These goals can only flourish in an institutional environment where every member of the college affirms honesty, trust, and mutual respect.
 All members of the academic community of Spelman College are expected to understand and follow the basic standards of honesty and integrity, upholding a commitment to high ethical standards.
-Students are expected to read and abide by the Spelman College Code of Conduct (see the Spelman College Student Handbook) and are expected to behave as mature and responsible members of the Spelman College academic community.
+Students are expected to read and abide by the Spelman College Code of Conduct (see current Spelman College Student Handbook) and are expected to behave as mutual and responsible members of the Spelman College academic community.
 Students are expected to follow ethical standards in their personal conduct and in their behavior towards other members of the community.
 They are expected to observe basic honesty in their work, words, ideas, and actions.
-Failure to do so is a violation of the Spelman College Academic Integrity Policy."

-Violators will be subject to the sanctions outlined in the Spelman College Bulletin.
+Failure to do so is a violation of the Spelman College Academic Integrity Policy.
+Violators of the Academic Integrity Policy stated above will be subject to the sanctions outlined in the Spelman College Bulletin."